akhtarshahnawaz/multiprocesspandas/README.md

     df.groupby(["A","B"]).apply_parallel(func, num_processes=30, static_data=[data1, data2])

 ### Usage with DataFrame
-Usage with DataFrames is very similar to the usage with DataFrameGroupBy, except that you can pass an extra axis argument which tells whether to apply function on rows or columns.
+Usage with DataFrames is very similar to the one with DataFrameGroupBy, however you have to pass an extra argument 'axis' which tells whether to apply function on  the rows or the columns.

     def func(x):
         return x.mean()

     df.apply_parallel(func, num_processes=30, axis=1)

-External data can be passed in similar way
+External data can be passed in same way as we did in DataFrameGroupBy

     data = pd.Series([1,2,3])